Manostion/Advanced-jQuery-Read-More/ReadMe.md

 ## Miscellaneous

-If you're interested in my other plugins, like the scroll progress tracker used in this ReadMe, feel free to download them from GitHub or JSClasses.org:
+If you're interested in my other plugins, like the scroll progress tracker used in the ReadMe.html, feel free to download them from GitHub or JSClasses.org:

 https://github.com/Manostion
 http://www.jsclasses.org/browse/author/20883.html